wdeconinck/fckit/README.md

    These code changes, which avoid type-bound procedures should not be necessary.

+# Various compiler comparisons

-# Compilers known to work:
+## Compilers known to work:

 - gnu 8.5
 - gnu 13.1